 Texas State Aquarium, 2710 N. Shoreline Blvd. on North Beach, displays thousands of animals representing over 330 species.
 Visitors to the aquarium enter under a waterfall representing a full submersion into the Gulf of Mexico.
 Dolphin Bay offers views of Atlantic bottlenose dolphins from above the water and in an underwater viewing room.

-The Islands of Steel habitat, a replica of an offshore oil platform, features a 125,000-gallon tank with marine animals including sharks, sea turtles, red snapper, tarpon and barracuda.
+The Islands of Steel habitat, a replica of an offshore oil platform, features a 125,000-gallon tank with marine animals including sharks, red snapper, tarpon and barracuda.
 Exotic birds, poison-dart frogs, freshwater stingrays and boa constrictors live in the Amazon exhibit.

 The immersive Nearshore portrays life at the shoreline, where sand dunes and mangroves meet shallow saltwater habitats that house stingrays, flounder, grouper, shorebirds and American alligators.
 Saving Sharks features a large touch exhibit that is home to several species of shark.
 The OCEARCH Tracking Station allows guests to track tagged shark in real time.